A reflection from the moderator, the Rev. Amanda Currie

 The gospels give us a picture of Jesus as one who respected and cared for children.
 He healed and helped children who were sick, welcomed the contributions of a boy who offered to share his lunch, and blessed the children who gathered around him as he taught the crowds.
 Although the church’s intention has likely always been to care for children as Jesus did, our participation in the Indian Residential School System was so misguided that it contributed to the abuse of generations of children who attended the schools.
 Its inter-generational effects continue to harm Indigenous children today.

 The Presbyterian Church in Canada ran 11 Residential Schools in British Columbia, Alberta, Manitoba, Saskatchewan and Ontario.
-Following Church Union in 1925, the PCC retained responsibility for two schools: Birtle Residential School in Birtle, Manitoba and Cecilia Jeffrey Residential School near Kenora, Ontario.
+Following Church Union in 1925, the PCC retained responsibility for two schools: Birtle Residential School in Birtle, Manitoba and Cecilia Jeffrey Residential School, first located in Shoal Lake, Ontario and relocated to Kenora, Ontario.
 Responsibility for all other schools formerly held by the PCC was transferred to the newly formed United Church of Canada.

 In addition to wearing an orange shirt on September 30, I would encourage you to learn about the schools that were run by our church and to read and reflect on our church’s 1994 Confession regarding our participation in the Residential School System.